Scott Ritter Tells the Complete Story Why We're in Iraq

 million of U.S. taxpayers' funds to fund opposition groups to get rid

+of Saddam.
 And then the Clinton Administration was seen as

 ineffective in implementing this.